 Olive trees frame the path into Myra, where sculpted stone blocks and towering cliffside tombs reveal the city’s layered artistry

-Nestled in southern Turkey’s Antalya Province, Myra is best known for its spectacular necropolis carved directly into the cliff and its remarkably intact Roman theater.
-But what continues to captivate visitors isn’t just what has endured—it’s how expressive the remains are.
+Nestled near the town of Demre in Turkey’s Antalya Province, Myra is best known for its spectacular necropolis carved directly into the cliff and its remarkably intact Roman theater.
+But what continues to captivate visitors isn’t just what has endured, it’s how expressive the remains are.
 Though much of what was once a thriving port city has disappeared under layers of earth, agriculture, and time, what remains above ground speaks with remarkable clarity.

 What’s extraordinary about visiting Myra today is the sharp contrast between the stillness of the present and the intensity of the past you can so clearly imagine.